FICS/disentangling_categorization/README.md

 ## Percept models (vision modules)

-The object architecture of an agent is as follows: Percept model (CNN, CW, ProtoPNet, etc.) -> Percept wrapper (standardized interface to agents) -> Features+Structures interface (e.g., `community/ConceptWhitening/features.py`) -> EGG Sender or Receiver wrapper (`agents2.py`).
+Similar to other papers in this area, each agent comprises of two parts: a perception module and an encoder/decoder module.
+Our code is adapted from the GumbelSoftmax agents in Facebook's EGG framework, which follows a similar agent composition.
+In our code, the object architecture of an agent translate to the following terms: Percept model (CNN, CW, ProtoPNet, etc.) -> Percept wrapper (standardized interface to agents) -> Features+Structures interface (e.g., `community/ConceptWhitening/features.py`) -> EGG Sender or Receiver wrapper (`agents2.py`, which are wrappers around the encoder/decoder components).

 ### Checkpoints (download)